jngannon/SpaRaNa/README.md

 This library uses Numpy and CuPy(for GPU operations).

-Soon I will upload a notebook demonstrates how to use this.
+The Demo-Model notebook demonstrates how to build and train a simple model.

+More notebooks will be coming soon to demonstrate other things that the library can do.

 About me.